 Lasqueti Ferry Website for more info: This website does not have accurate information and sometimes doesn’t open. http://www.lasqueti.ca/island-info/lasqueti_ferry

 There is a bar/restaurant in French Creek.
 Your schedule may have you waiting at French Creek for a couple hours for the next ferry to Lasqueti.
 The French Creek Seafood store has smoked salmon or fresh salmon for sashimi.
 Very good quality and very cheap.
-There is a variety store with cold drinks at the opposite end of the parking lot.
+There is a variety store with cold drinks.

-From Seattle: Currently, the Clipper arrives after the buses heading north from Victoria depart. http://www.victoriaclipper.com leaves downtown Seattle in the morning, goes directly to downtown Victoria and can connect with the Tofinobus and Islandlinkbus traveling north to French Creek or Parksville(respectively).
+From Seattle: Currently, the Clipper arrives after the buses heading north from Victoria depart. http://www.victoriaclipper.com leaves downtown Seattle in the morning, goes directly to downtown Victoria.
 When reserving the Clipper in advance, note that a return ticket is not that much more expensive than one-way.
-Note that the Clipper can be delayed as well as a chance of delay at the Canadian Border long enough to miss the connection with the bus.
-However, the buses don’t leave Victoria until 12:30.
-This allows plenty of time to clear Canada Customs.
 Another route from Seattle is to go through Port Angeles on the Blackball Ferry.
 This comes into downtown Victoria and is helpful for those with a car.

 From Portland and Seattle via Rail/bus: Boltbus.com is offering tickets as low as $2 if you are one of the first people to buy a ticket.
 Amtrak is charging $48 from Portland to Vancouver if you purchase well in advance.
 Note arrival time and the possible need to stay the night in Vancouver if you are arriving in the evening.
-Amtrak has an early train from Seattle to Vancouver giving you time to catch the Greyhound.ca from Vancouver to Parksville.
-Some greyhound buses will continue north of Parksville to French Creek but make sure the driver agrees to drop you off there(it is driver discretion. if you don’t get a commitment from the driver they may take you a long way north before letting you off of the bus)
+Amtrak has an early train from Seattle to Vancouver.

 From Vancouver Airport: Two routes to choose from-

-CHOICE A: go through Vancouver to Horseshoe Bay then ferry to Departure Bay, Nanaimo- all of this is explained above.
+CHOICE A: go through Vancouver to Horseshoe Bay then ferry to Departure Bay, Nanaimo.
 Take the skytrain from the airport to Waterfront Station, then walk to Georgia and Seymour St.

-CHOICE B: From the airport take the skytrain to Bridgeport station, take the 620 bus to Tsawwassen ferry terminal- take the ferry to Duke Point- take a taxi($70) to Departure Bay- take tofinobus or islandlinkbus to Parksville, take a taxi to French Creek.
+CHOICE B: CONFIRM THIS: From the airport take the skytrain to Bridgeport station, take the 620 bus to Tsawwassen ferry terminal- take the ferry to Duke Point- take a taxi($70) to Departure Bay- take tofinobus or islandlinkbus to Parksville, take a taxi to French Creek.
 Depending on the time of year, both Tofino bus and Island Link bus make stops at Cassidy Airport, near Duke Pt. ferry terminal.
 These schedules change regularly so confirm before you leave.

 DRIVING FROM Bellingham and Tsawwassen Ferry terminal to Duke Point ferry terminal south of Nanaimo is a route best done with a car. bcferries.com/schedules/mainland/tsdp-current.php shows a Tsawwassen to Duke Point ferry at 10:15am, 2hour ferry, 1 hour drive north to French Creek, park and load the 230pm ferry to Lasqueti.
 Set up tent and have dinner.